sonofevil/scripts/bash/README.md

 **menuentry.sh**

-GUI wizard which creates menu entry under KDE for an executable file given as an argument.
+GUI wizard which creates a menu entry under KDE for an executable file given as an argument.

 **savebackup.sh**